T-Boya/Image-Hosting-Site-1/README.md

 # Tinashe Osewe's Image Hosting Site

 ## Description
-A photo display website that allows users to upload photos, tag them, add locations and search for them.
+A photo display website that allows users to upload photos, tag them, add locations to them and search for them.

 ## Date Created
 May, 2018